animaltraits/animaltraits.github.io/data/README.md

 # `data` folder

 This folder contains raw trait data and related files.
-The generated database with standardised trait values is NOT located here; it is in `../output/observations.csv`.
+The generated database with standardised trait values is NOT located here; it is compiled into `../output/observations.csv`, then copied to the website folder `../docs`.

 ## Encoding

 CSV files are encoded in UTF-8.
 UTF-8 is used so that accented characters can be used reliably and portably.
 Google sheets handles